 Describe Progress: As shown in Table 1, MSCC is over the national average of cost per credit hour by one dollar and over the national average in cost per FTE by 34 dollars.

-According to the Kansas Cost Study report, there are three departments with significant outliers: Business and Technology, Humanities, and Social Sciences.
-In the case of Business and Technology, Accounting, Business Administration/Management, and Economics are significantly higher than the national average, affecting a \$9.00 higher instructional cost for Motlow than the national average.
-Humanities and Social Science both had much lower instructional costs than the national average.
+According to the Kansas Cost Study report, there is one discipline that is a significant outlier: Business Administration and Management.
+In the case of this discipline, the college amasses a 165 dollar higher instructional cost for Motlow than the national average.